Install Microsoft Call Quality connector for Power BI to use Call Quality Dashboard query templates

 The 10,000-row limit is specified on the API end, and it's designed to help significantly improve performance and reduce the risk of query execution errors resulting from low memory conditions.

 Instead of attempting to increase the result row count, it's best to restructure your reports according to connector best practices.
-The templates we have included are designed to demonstrate these best practices.
+The templates we include are designed to demonstrate these best practices.
 Where possible, start by looking at your KPIs using broader, lower-cardinality dimensions, such as Month, Year, Date, Region, Country, etc. From there, you can drill down into increasingly higher-cardinality dimensions.
 The Helpdesk and Location-Enhanced Reports both provide good examples of this drill down workflow.